 In October 2008, he was the first recipient of the International Michael Smurfit Business Achievement Award from the Ireland Chamber of Commerce, USA.
 The following month, the Canada China Business Council recognized him with the first Best Global Business Award.
 On February 26, 2009, the Austrian Government honoured him with the Grand Decoration of Honour in Silver with Star or his services rendered to the Republic of Austria.
 On September 30, 2010, he received the Prix Hommage de l’Ordre des comptables agréées du Québec.
 In January 2011, Mr. Beaudoin was inducted into the Living Legends of Aviation.
 On December 31, 2013, he was made a Companion of the Order of St Michael and St George “for services to British industry, particularly in Northern Ireland”.

-He is Chairman of the Board of Bombardier Recreational Products Inc. and of FIRST Robotics Québec, which he co-founded.
+Since December 2003, M. Beaudoin has served as Chairman of the Board of Bombardier Recreational Products Inc. In October 2010, he became president of FIRST Robotics Quebec.